Living in Germany and Expatriate Insurance

 Schooling in Germany

 Schooling in Germany is compulsory for all children from the age of 6.
-Education in Germany promotes individual development, the aim is to train balanced children who are able to develop their personality and talents.
+Education in Germany focuses on the individual development of the child and encourages the formation of balanced and talented children.

-International schools are plentiful in Germany due to the strong presence of family expatriates.
-French schools are numerous and every major city has a French school from primary to high school.
+International schools are also numerous in Germany due to the presence of expatriates in the country.
+French schools are particularly prevalent in large cities, offering programs from primary to high school.

 Staying in Germany

 It is recommended to start your housing search as soon as possible, as the real estate market in Germany can be very competitive.
 Specialized websites, real estate agencies, as well as social networks can be useful to find accommodation.

 Rent prices vary from city to city.
 Here is an overview of the average rent prices in some major German cities:

 • Berlin : about 11 €/m2

 • Hamburg : about 11 €/m2

 What is the cost of living in Germany?